Why I Teach English in Three Stages from Grade 5 to High School

 Why Continuous Learning Works Better

-Deep Understanding: I get to know your child’s learning style deeply, allowing me to tailor my teaching to what works best for them.
+- I get to know your child’s learning style and adapt my teaching to it

-The Goal: Help your child develop the confidence to say “English is my strong subject.”
-The three-tier system is designed to build real, practical English skills that serve students throughout university and beyond.
+The goal: help your child reach the point of saying “English is my strong subject.”
+The three stages build real, practical English that keeps serving students through university and beyond.

 How I Compare to Other Options

-Large Chain Schools: They have comprehensive materials and systems, but students frequently adjust to new instructors due to teacher turnover, which can disrupt relationship building and individual attention.
+Large chain schools have thorough materials and systems, but teacher turnover means students often adjust to new instructors, which can interrupt relationships and individual attention.

-What Makes Me Different: From Grade 5 through high school graduation, continuous learning combines individual attention with steady progress.
-I support your child’s growth consistently throughout their English journey.
+What’s different here: from Grade 5 through high school graduation, the same continuous setting combines individual attention with steady progress.
+I support your child the whole way through.

 The Value of Continuous Learning

-Short-term Results: Improved school grades and increased enthusiasm for English learning through consistent practice.
+- Short term: better school grades and more enthusiasm for English through steady practice

-Long-term Results: High school graduation with university-level English proficiency and readiness for international communication.
+- Long term: high school graduation with university-level English and readiness for international communication

-Economic Benefits: Continuous learning can help reduce the need for additional tutoring or expensive short-term study abroad programs.
+- Cost: continuous learning can reduce the need for extra tutoring or expensive short-term study abroad